DeepFWI: Identifying Bug-Sensitive Warnings with Multi-Modal Code-Warning Semantics: Evaluation

 \subsection{Experiment Setup}

-We carried out the experiments on the large-scale dataset originally consisting of 280,273 warnings.
-For the purposes of training, validation, and testing, we divided the dataset in an 8:1:1 ratio.
+We carried out the experiments on \ourdataset originally consisting of 280,273 warnings.
+For the purposes of training, validation, and testing, we divided \ourdataset in an 8:1:1 ratio.
 Additionally, we applied our trained model to four open-source projects to evaluate the performance of \ourtool in real-world scenarios.

 We implement \ourtool based on pytorch 1.8.0.
 In the training process, we set the vocabulary size to 100,000, the embedding size to 512, and the hidden state size of LSTM to 512.
 We set the batch size to 64 and adopt the Adam~\cite{kingma2017adam} as the optimizer.
 The learning rate is 5$e$-5 with a decay when the F1-score for the bug-sensitive samples has stopped improving.
-The hyper-parameter of focal loss $\alpha$ and $\gamma$ is set to 0.05, 2 respectively.
+The hyperparameters of focal loss $\alpha$ and $\gamma$ are set to 0.05, 2, respectively.
 All aforementioned hyper-parameters are chosen from a range of alternatives, based on their performance on the validation set.
-All the experiments are conducted on one Ubuntu 18.04 server with 48 cores CPU, 252GB RAM, and two NVIDIA RTX 3090 GPUs with 24GB memory.
+All the experiments are conducted on one Ubuntu 18.04 server with 48-core CPU, 256GB RAM, and two NVIDIA RTX 3090 GPUs with 24GB of memory.